25 of the Hardest Riddles Ever. Can You Solve Them?

 Answer: A towel.
 Can you guess these animals based on their footprints?

 How many letters are in the alphabet?

 Some hard riddles trip you up by sending you to the easiest answer first.
 You got this one easy, right?
 Twenty-six—if you’re talking English alphabet.
 Not so fast.
 Take another look and get super simple and straightforward.

 Answer: There are 11 letters in the words “the alphabet”

 Riddle: Family affair

 A is the brother of B. B is the brother of C. C is the father of D. So how is D related to A?

 Riddles try to send your train of thought off in scattered directions.
 Try to stay clear and just follow the logic.
 Using letters as placeholders for names like “Uncle Bob” or “Aunt Linda” makes straightforward relationships seem difficult.

-Answer: A is D’s aunt.
+Answer: A is D’s uncle.
 Here are more brain teasers that will leave you stumped.

 Riddle: Line up